Remember a towel is "about the most massively useful thing an interstellar hitch hiker can have."

 May 25, 2001 -

-Erik Weihenmayer is the first blind person to reach the summit of Mount Everest, on this date.
+Erik Weihenmayer was the first blind person to reach the summit of Mount Everest, on this date.
 He also completed the Seven Summits in September 2002.
 His story was covered in a Time article in June 2001 titled Blind Faith.

 He is author of Touch the Top of the World: A Blind Man's Journey to Climb Farther Than the Eye can See, his autobiography.
 Some of you reading this actually have actual met and know him.